How To Keep Hair Extensions From Tangling: Expert Guide 2026

 2.6.
 Storage

-If extensions aren’t being worn, how they are stored determines how they will behave during the next install.
-Ensure the hair is 100% dry and brushed before placing it in a dedicated extension hanger or a silk storage bag.
+How you store your extensions when you’re not wearing them affects how they’ll behave next time.
+Make sure the hair is completely dry and brushed before placing it in a dedicated extension hanger or a silk storage bag.

 This prevents “storage crimps” and tangles caused by stuffing hair into drawers.
-If a box must be used, gently roll the hair into a circle and place it in a silk pouch to minimize movement.
+If you have to use a box, gently roll the hair into a loose circle and place it in a silk pouch to keep it from shifting around.

-- Step 2: Using a wide-tooth comb, begin detangling at the very ends of the hair.
+• Step 2 – Detangle the hair: Using a wide-tooth comb, begin detangling at the very ends of the hair.
 Work in small sections, dissolving each knot completely before moving upward toward the roots.
-Patience here is non-negotiable, rushing this step is the most common cause of unnecessary shedding during rescue treatments.
+Slow but sure, rushing this step is the most common cause of unnecessary shedding.

-- Step 3: Once all knots are resolved, apply a heavy conditioner or hydrating hair mask and allow it to penetrate for a minimum of 30 minutes, or up to a few hours for severely dehydrated hair.
-If the hair still feels rough or slightly matted in places, reapply and repeat before moving on.
+• Step 3 – Deep condition: Once all knots are resolved, apply a heavy conditioner or hydrating hair mask and allow it to penetrate for a minimum of 30 minutes, or up to a few hours for severely dehydrated hair.
+If it still feels rough, reapply and repeat.

-- Step 4: The golden rule: no water until fully detangled.
-This is the most critical and most frequently violated step.
-Adding water to matted hair causes the fibers to swell and the knots to tighten, compounding the problem significantly.
-Only proceed to a full wash once the hair is 100% smooth and tangle-free.
+• Step 4 – The no water rule: This is the most critical and most frequently violated step.
+Wetting matted hair makes the fibers swell and the knots tighten further, making everything worse.
+Only wash once the hair is 100% smooth.

 4. Which types of hair extensions are less prone to tangling